 Study Rooms and Meeting Rooms

 There are nine first-come, first-serve study rooms on our eastern wing.
-Read the rules for using study rooms for details.
+Read the rules for using study rooms and check the schedule posted on each study room door for sessions reserved for library use so you may plan your visit accordingly.

-The Friends' Activity Room and the Community Room are for community group reservation only and must be booked in advance by telephone at 734-397-0999.
-A room rental agreement must be completed and rental fees may apply.
-Please refer to the Meeting Room Policy for information prior to calling.
+The Friends' Activity Room and the Community Room are for community group reservation only and must be booked in advance; rental fees may apply.
+A completed room rental application must be received before dates can be confirmed.
+Applications may be dropped off at the library, mailed, or emailed.
+Please refer to the Meeting Room Policy for information.

 May We Suggest?